 Sports, Entertainment, Event - Management - B.S.

-With 22.5 free electives available, students also have the option to participate in 1 or 2 term-long, off-site internships under the direction of an industry professional.
+With 15 credits free electives available, students also have the option to participate in additional off-site internships under the direction of an industry professional.
 This experience allows students to actively participate in the real-world setting of sales and marketing, sports management, venue management, event production, and golf course/private club operations.
 Students can also choose to participate in a study abroad program, select a minor or take additional courses outside of their discipline to enhance their learning experience.

 Upon completion of the program, graduates are expected to: